Quanzer/Valentines/README.md

 ## Features:

-- **Image Rotation:** The website rotates through 8 images of you and your girlfriend together, creating a nostalgic journey through your memories.
+- **Image Rotation:** The website rotates through 8 images of you and your loved one together, creating a nostalgic journey through your memories.

 - **Interactive Textbox:** Clicking on each image reveals a textbox containing your feelings and memories for that specific picture.
 It adds a personal touch to each moment captured.